Foundations for a theory of complex matroids: Introduction

-Taking the point of view of the theory of {\em matroids with coefficients} developed by Dress and Wenzel, phirotopes correspond to basis orientations over the fuzzy ring $\mathbb C // \mathbb R^+$ \cite{DW}, of which $S^1\cup\{0\}$ is a subset.
+Taking the point of view of the theory of {\em matroids with coefficients} developed by Dress and Wenzel \cite{DW}, phirotopes correspond to basis orientations over the fuzzy ring $\mathbb C // \mathbb R^+$, of which $S^1\cup\{0\}$ is a subset.
 Within this framework, Dress and Wenzel show phirotopes to be cryptomorphic to what can be roughly taken to be an axiomatization for ``signed flats'' (with coefficients in the full fuzzy ring), and one can prove that dual pairs of matroids with coefficients have ``orthogonal'' signatures.
 However, Dress and Wenzel's work gives no cryptomorphic axiomatization of matroids with coefficients in terms of dual pairs, nor in terms of circuits.

-In the present paper we ask (and, to some extent, answer) how much of the foundations of oriented matroids can be paralled with the structure set $S^1\cup\{0\}$.
+In the present paper we ask (and, to some extent, answer) how much of the foundations of oriented matroids can be paralleled with the structure set $S^1\cup\{0\}$.
 We give two different axiomatizations for circuits and cocircuits of a complex matroid and show them to be cryptomorphic to the phirotope axioms.
-We then turn to the issue of vectors and covectors and show that the there is no ``good'' set of vector axioms. \ifthenelse{\boolean{complexified}}{ We then discuss ``complexification'' of oriented matroids and show that complexified oriented matroids are characterized by a generalization of the cross-ratio.}{} Finally, we briefly discuss weak maps of complex matroids.
-The structure of the paper is summarized in the following chart.
+We then give two examples that draw distinctions between oriented matroids and complex matroids: first, that the circuit axioms for complex matroids must have a more restricted form than those for oriented matroids, and that the there is no ``good'' set of vector or covector axioms.
+Finally, we briefly discuss weak maps of complex matroids.